Alonso Pérez de Guzmán

 Alonso Pérez de Guzmán (1256-1309), known as Guzmán el Bueno ("Guzmán the Good"), was a Spanish nobleman and hero of Spain during the medieval period.
 Guzmán is the progenitor of the Dukes of Medina Sidonia, the oldest extant dukedom in the Kingdom of Castile.

 Biography

-Alonso Pérez de Guzmán was born on 24 January 1256, probably in León, bastard son of Pedro Núñez de Guzmán, adelantado mayor (governor) of Castile.
+Alonso Pérez de Guzmán was born on 24 January 1256, probably in León, bastard son of Pedro Núñez de Guzmán, adelantado mayor (governor) of Castile, himself son of Guillén Pérez de Guzmán.

 Origins

-Although according to Spanish tradition, Guzmán was born in Morocco.
+According to Spanish tradition, Guzmán was born in Morocco.
 Historians have since speculated that he was a Muslim.
 In a permit to export wheat signed in 1288, Guzmán was given permission to export the crop to where "he is from", very likely in Morocco.
 A document from 1297 signed by the Spanish king refers to Guzmán as "a vassal", i.e. a non-Spaniard.
 The document was owned by the late Luisa Isabel Álvarez de Toledo, 21st Duchess of Medina Sidonia.
 A direct descendant of Guzmán, she said that she believed his history might have been "cleaned up" in the sixteenth century to alter his origins.
 She thought that would have made the hero more palatable to Spain's Christian society.